mpnally/Terrifically-Simple-JSON/README.md

 ```
 This example says simply that the entity whose id is http://martin-nally.name# has the first name Martin.
 Constraints 2 and 3 tell us that the first name of the entity is Martin and the `self` name/value pair tells us which entity we are talking about.
-The primary idea and primary value of Terrifically Simple JSON is that every JSON object follows this simple pattern, without exception.

 You might think that in a web API it would be natural for all identifiers to be URIs, specifically HTTP URLs since those are the URIs of the web.
 In reality, using HTTP URLs for identifiers, as I do in the examples, is unusual in web APIs.